 - City of Trenton - 609-989‐315

 Clearing SidewalksThe Highway Division does not maintain any sidewalks, including snow removal, with the exception of sidewalks adjacent to County buildings and including some Libraries and Public Agencies.
 The owner of property abutting a sidewalk in a public right-of-way is responsible for removing snow from the sidewalk within 48 hours after the snow has fallen.
 Should you wish to file a complaint, contact the local Police Department in which the sidewalk is located at the appropriate telephone number above.

 - Remove vehicles to off-street parking when a storm is predicted to allow police officers, firefighters and paramedics to respond quickly to public safety emergencies during treacherous conditions.

 - Drive only when necessary and prepare your vehicle for snow conditions.

-We appreciate your patience and cooperation in our efforts to provide the best possible snow removal service to Mercer County
+We appreciate your patience and cooperation in support of the Highway Division's efforts to provide the best possible snow removal service to Mercer County residents and travelers.